GoPlausible/algorand-remote-mcp/README.md

 18. `get_wallet_account` - Get the account information for the configured wallet
 19. `get_wallet_assets` - Get the assets for the configured wallet
 20. `reset_wallet_account` - Reset the wallet account for the configured user
-21. `migrate_to_vault` - Migrate your account from KV-based mnemonic to vault-based keypair

 ### Transaction Operations
 23. `create_payment_transaction` - Create a payment transaction on Algorand